Header Ads

 1st Generation:

-Geo-textile that were being manufactured for another purpose, such carpet or industrial sacking, but later used for geo technical purpose are known as 1st generation geo-textile.
+Geo-textiles that were being manufactured for another purpose, such as carpet or industrial sacking, but later used for geo-technical purposes are known as 1st generation geo-textiles.

 2nd Generation:

-Geo-textile that were manufactured for certain geo-technical purpose, but without adopting modern technology.
+Geo-textiles that were manufactured for certain geo-technical purposes, but without adopting modern technology.

 3rd Generation:

-Geo-textile that was manufactured, designed, and produced to meet certain end use.
-It is actual geo-textile.
+Geo-textile that was manufactured, designed, and produced to meet certain end uses.
+It is an actual geo-textile.

 Woven: